Greg: I gotta drive over to the next state, Keystone.

 - Madison, WI was one of the cities that was walled off and quarantined following a Simurgh attack in 2009.

-- Dollar coins are used as the primary legal tender instead of dollar bills.
+- Dollar coins are used as the primary legal tender instead of dollar bills and pennies have been phased out.

 - 9/11 didn't happen because of Scion's influence.